JetBrains/teamcity-azure-template/README.md

 # TeamCity Azure Resource Manager Template

+**Note**: This deployment template is made for illustrative purposes and is not a production-ready TeamCity installation.

 [![official project](http://jb.gg/badges/official.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

 The template allows deploying a TeamCity [server](https://hub.docker.com/r/jetbrains/teamcity-server/) and [agent](https://hub.docker.com/r/jetbrains/teamcity-agent/) in Azure cloud.
-It creates a MySQL database, a virtual machine with CoreOS and starts TeamCity in a docker container.
+It creates a MySQL database, a virtual machine with Flatcar Container Linux and starts TeamCity in a docker container.

 During deployment will be created TeamCity server deployment with [auto-retrieval of SSL certificate](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) for domain name from the [Let's Encrypt](https://letsencrypt.org/) and [nginx reverse proxy](https://github.com/jwilder/nginx-proxy).